Vienna Spring Highlights: May 26 - June 3, 2019

-Among the principals in the casts will be Nina Stemme as Elektra opposite Waltraud Meier as Clytemnestra; Krassimira Stoyanova, Ramon Vargas, Placido Domingo and Ferruccio Furlanetto in ‘Don Carlo’; Verdi baritone Roberto Frontali as Rigoletto; Rolando Villazon as Nemorino and Bryn Terfel as a ‘buffo’ Dulcamara in ‘L’Elisir’; and Simon Keenlyside as Debussy’s protagonist, Golaud.
-For all five operas at the venerable Staatsoper, the revered Vienna Philharmonic will be in the pit.
+Among the principals in the stellar international casts will be Anna Netrebko opposite her real-life husband Yusif Eyvazov as the doomed lover of ‘Andrea Chénier’; Wolfgang Koch opposite Nina Stemme as Strauss’s Dyer and his wife, Camilla Nylund and Stephen Gould as the Empress and Emperor, and Evelyn Herlitzius as the Nurse; and Nino Machaidze in the title role of ‘Manon’ opposite Juan Diego Florez as the Chevalier Des Grieux.
+The superlative conductors will be Christian Thielemann for the new ‘Frau’ and Frédéric Chaslin for both ‘Chénier’ and ‘Manon’.
+For all operas at the venerable Staatsoper, the revered Vienna Philharmonic will be in the pit.
 PERFORMANCES AT THE VIENNA STATE OPERA FEATURE SIMULTANEOUS ENGLISH TITLES.
 THE TITLES ARE SIMILAR TO THE MET’S, IN FRONT OF EACH SEAT RATHER THAN OVER THE STAGE.

-An orchestral highlight will be a sold-out Sunday morning Concert by the Vienna Philharmonic in Vienna’s famed Musikverein.
-The Latvian maestro Mariss Jansens will conduct works of Dvorak, Richard Strauss and Stravinsky.
+Finally, we are grateful that our week will include a sold-out concert by the Vienna Philharmonic in Vienna’s famed Musikverein, Europe’s most venerable concert-hall.
+The Latvian maestro Mariss Jansens will conduct works of Robert Schumann and Hector Berlioz.

-Mid-June is an is an optimum period to to discover Vienna’s gourmet restaurants and priceless museums – before the hordes of summer tourists – and to enjoy the luxury of the renowned Sacher Hotel adjacent to the Staatsoper.
+Our late spring visit will be at an optimum period to appreciate Vienna’s gourmet restaurants and priceless museums – before the hordes of summer tourists – and to enjoy the luxury of the renowned Sacher Hotel across the street from the Staatsoper.
 Our excursions will take us through the scenic Vienna Woods to the Gothic Abbey of Heiligenkreuz (‘Holy Cross’) and the wine-village of Gumpoldskirchen for a ‘heurigen’ lunch; and through the incomparable drawing and painting collection of the renovated Albertina Museum.

 Accommodations for seven nights, with a lavish buffet breakfast included at the deluxe Sacher Hotel, among a handful of Europe’s finest properties by virtue of the full personal service and the old-world charm of the bedrooms and public spaces.
 The Sacher enjoys an optimum position directly across the street from the Opera House and at the head of the shops along the Kärntnerstrasse.
 Both the main restaurant and the Café boast superb cuisine, and the concierge has earned an enviable reputation for arranging any independent activities.
 Your week in Vienna will be greatly enhanced by the comfort of staying in this famous hotel.